muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 are not the same value).
-The sole exceptions are that the **Any** and **None** possreps explicitly correspond to a *supertype* or *subtype* respectively of what every other possrep corresponds to, regardless of the data model, for what that's worth.
+The sole exceptions are that the **Any** and **None** possreps explicitly correspond to a *supertype* or *subtype* respectively of what every other possrep corresponds to, regardless of the data model.

 When an external data model is used with MUON, MUON requires that a thorough mapping is defined for every MUON possrep to some data type of